New Patients 919.736.6175

 Pediatric Dentistry Chapel Hill, NC

-At Chapel Hill Cosmetic and Family Dentistry, we believe that access to high-quality dental care is important at every age and stage of life.
-This is why we are proud to treat patients of all ages including young children.
-Dr. Furgurson and his associates are very familiar with the dental care needs of children.
-We work to make them feel as comfortable as possible.
+We believe access to high-quality dental care is important at every age and stage of life.
+Chapel Hill Cosmetic and Family Dentistry treats patients of all ages, including young children.
+Dr. Jim Furgurson and his associates are very familiar with the dental care needs of children.
+We work to make children feel as comfortable as possible in our office with pediatric dentistry treatments in Chapel Hill, NC.

-Preventive care, education, and conservative treatments are the main focus of our children’s dentistry program.
-Together, we work with parents to help them establish good dental health habits that will last them a lifetime for their children.
+Preventive dental care, education, and conservative treatments are the main focus of our children’s dentistry program.
+We work with parents to help their children establish good dental health habits.
+With consistent care, these habits will last children a lifetime.

-Our Chapel Hill pediatric office is proud to offer a complete menu of dental services for children as young as 3 including:
+Our Chapel Hill pediatric office is proud to offer a complete menu of dental services for children as young as three.
+Early dental visits are essential to your child’s health.
+Parts of preventative dental care for children can include:

 • Tooth cleaning